cburdine/materials-ml-workshop/MaterialsML/python/python_basics.md

 ```
 PLANCK_CONSTANT = 6.626 * 10**(-34) # Planck constant (h) in J/Hz
-MEANING_OF_LIFE = 42                # The meaning of Life, the universe, and everything.
+MEANING_OF_LIFE = 42                # The meaning of life, the universe, and everything.
 ```

 :::{seealso}